-How to resolve the “This Blu-Ray Disc needs a library for AACS decoding” error
+How to Resolve the ‘This Blu-Ray Disc needs a Library for AACS decoding’ Error

-A couple of users that were encountering the same “This Blu-Ray Disc needs a library for AACS decoding” error has managed to get VLC to play Blu-ray disks by adding some library files required by the AACs.
+A couple of users that were encountering the same “This Blu-Ray Disc needs a library for AACS decoding” error have managed to get VLC to play Blu-ray disks by adding some library files required by the AACs.

 The procedure is quite straightforward for the most part.
 You should have no trouble correcting the issue as long as you follow the instructions presented below to the letter.
 Here’s what you need to do: